tebatso191/pokemon-management/README.md

 # Pokemon Management
 This is a Spring Boot (Java) based application that consumes Pokémon API and expose the REST endpoints that can be consumed by frontend or Swagger UI.
-It supports multiple Get HTTP REST method.
+It supports Get HTTP REST method.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.